Overview

 - Prefer transparent backgrounds (PNG)

-- Test logo appearance on proposals before sending
+- Test logo appearance on Journeys before sending

 - Maintain backup copies of logos